Time limit: 0

 EEG is used to detect the functioning of:

-An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, metal discs (electrodes) attached to your scalp.
+EEG (electroencephalogram) is used to detect the functioning of the Brain.
+It is a test that detects electrical activity in the brain using small, metal discs (electrodes) attached to the scalp.

 - Question 42 of 50